kbtanvir/hosting-app1/README.md

    docker-compose up -d --build
    ```

-   This command will build and start all services defined in `docker-compose.yml`, including MinIO, PostgreSQL, Express.js backend, NGINX, etc.
+   This command will build and start all services defined in `docker-compose.yml`, including MinIO, PostgreSQL, server, NGINX, etc.

 4. **Accessing Services:**